BOND: License to Train with Black-Box Functions: Experiments

-Equipped with BOND, we seek to evaluate the utility of including a black-box function in the middle our network structure.
-We increase the network size, as well as the number of reservoir inputs and outputs from $5$ to $500$, and provide results in Figure \ref{fig:calhouse_scaling}, with additional information in Appendix \ref{calhouse_setup}.
-All networks have an equal number of trainable parameters.
+We leverage BOND to investigate whether a black-box function can improve model performance.
+For the CHP dataset, we increase the \textit{read-in}/\textit{read-out} network size, as well as the reservoir input dimension from $5$ to $500$, providing results in Figure~\ref{fig:calhouse_scaling}, and experimental details in Appendix~\ref{appendix:setup_calhouse_scaling}.
+We note that all networks have an equal number of trainable parameters, except NFN(\textit{Rockmelon}), which has fewer to accommodate its 10-input, 2-output sub-reservoir configuration.

-Curiously, we observe that the black-box inclusion improves performance, with the \textit{Parallel} reservoir achieving the best performance, followed by the \textit{Fixed} reservoir and then the model with no black-box function.
-It is interesting to note that BONDS does worse than SPSA in Figure \ref{fig:calhouse_scaling}.
-We suspect this occurs because the smooth curvature assumptions, required for the calculation of $B_b$, become less valid with increasing noise from external dimensions, moving from $4$ external dimensions in Figure \ref{fig:calhouse_loss}, compared to $499$ external dimensions in Figure \ref{fig:calhouse_scaling}.
-Despite this, we observe that both simultaneous methods demonstrate limited performance capabilities.
-In this context, and considering the impracticality of FDSA, it is clear that BOND permits an exploration into the NFN architecture which is not accessible with existing ZO methods.